The 13-week cash flow forecast for service firms: A step-by-step guide to knowing your runway

 Each revenue type carries a different confidence level and must be weighted accordingly:

-Retainer revenue: enters as confirmed for the current contracted amount; flagged for review if any retainer is approaching renewal without a signed extension
+- Retainer revenue: enters at 100% probability for the current contracted amount; drops to 70% if a renewal is approaching without a signed extension; 0% if cancellation notice has been received.

 Step 3: Map outflows by week